 Among the various clinical opportunities required are areas such as Emergency Departments, Critical Care Units, Psychiatric Centers, Neonatal Intensive Care Units, Obstetrics, Communication Centers, and with various prehospital EMS agencies.

 A required field internship is the final component of the program, where students progress from participants to team leaders in a supervised setting.
 The internship occurs in an agreed upon urban area outside of the Magic Valley Region.
-Iinternship options are offered in Georgia and Nevada.
+Our current “cap stone” event training is with Acadian Ambulance Service of Lafayette Louisiana.

-Upon completion of the program students will be certified in ACLS, PALS, & PHTLS and qualify to take the National Registry EMT-Paramedic exam.
-The program also hosts the Southern Idaho EMS Conference every Fall which provides continuing education to EMS field providers and features national speakers.Check out our many excellent program features by exploring the web links to your left!
+Upon completion of the program students will be certified in ACLS, PALS, & PHTLS and qualify to take the National Registry Paramedic Exam.

 "The Paramedic Program of the College of Southern Idaho provides a comprehensive education to a diverse student population in order to create competent, compassionate, and professional entry level paramedics who will meet and serve the emergency medical needs of the Magic Valley Region and beyond."